There’s one word all experienced landlords have come to fear: eviction.

 - Hire help for more detailed eviction reviews.

-By paying attention to the history of potential tenants, you’ll be able to make smarter choices about who you invite to live in your rental properties.
+By paying attention to the history of potential tenants, you can make smarter choices about who you invite to live in your rental properties.
 This decision should include an eviction history, a background check, and credit scores.
 With all of that information, you’ll be making the wisest choice a landlord can make.